Google Reverse Image Search: 10 Secret Uses For Writers & Authors

 search for your dog

-If you create unique images for your site, you don’t want people stealing or copying your image without a credit or backlink.
+When you spend time creating unique images or infographics for your site or an article, you don’t want people stealing or copying your image without a credit or a backlink.

-This is probably one of the best uses of reverse search.
+This is one of the most powerful “secret” uses for authors.

-If you find an image, as I have detailed in point 4, and find there is no attribution to your image, you have a great opportunity to gain a new backlink.
+If you find a copied image and discover there is no attribution, you have a great opportunity to gain a precious, high-value backlink.

-It’s a very simple and effective way to improve your SEO.
+It’s a very simple and effective strategy to help improve your SEO and site authority.

 stock image search